ellenasakai/sakaiportfolio/final-project-part-one.md

 > Psychometric success
 https://psychometric-success.com/aptitude-tests/test-types/personality-tests#:~:text=Personality%20testing%20is%20a%20huge,companies%20appear%20with%20new%20products.

+### Project Outline V2
 > <font color="#FF0000">
-One sentence summary for your project: Personality tests are being used as a criterion in hiring processes.
+*One sentence summary for your project*: Personality tests are being used as a criterion in hiring processes.
 The most common test used is the Myers-Briggs Type Indicator test and over 80% of Fortune 500 companies use this to determine and summarize what types of personality traits employees carry.

 > As a reader, I want to **understand the benefits and detriments of personality tests** so that I can **share with those entering the workforce that personality tests are being utilized as part of the hiring criteria for certain companies and organizations**.